Nov05/deeplearningai-data-centric-competition/README.md

 ### More Information

 If you have any questions or want to form teams with others, join us on Discourse.
 Use [this link](http://bit.ly/dlai-competition) to join if you are a new user, and [this link](https://discourse.deeplearning.ai/g) if you are an existing user.

+Check out Andrew Ng's talk on shifting from a Model-Centric approach to a Data-Centric approach to AI: [MLOps: From Model-centric to Data-centric AI](https://www.youtube.com/watch?v=06-AZXmwHjo).

+### Have Questions?

+Join us on Discourse to ask us questions and connect with other competitors!

+For new Discourse users, please click [here](http://bit.ly/dlai-competition) to create an account.
+After you sign in, you’ll find a “Competitions” category on the home page;

+For existing users, please click [here](https://discourse.deeplearning.ai/g) to log in, find the **"Data-centric AI Competition Participants"** group and join.